Quickstart

 ./scripts/generate-configs.sh

-Edit .env file in config/b200_arm64/ and set the following parameters:
+Edit config/b200/.env and set the following parameters:

 • Set your USRP serial number